kite-sdk/kite/src/site/markdown/landingpage.md

 Kite provides higher-level APIs atop existing components of CDH.
 It doesn’t replace, reimplement, or compete with Hive, Oozie, HDFS or HBase.
 All of these technologies work and play well with Kite.
 Kite APIs are the next level up the stack.

-The ultimate goal is to provide an API that is closer to how developers think about their data model; a higher-level API that provides Hadoop’s flexibility and performance, but lets developers focus on their business problems.
+The ultimate goal is to provide an API that is closer to how developers think about their data model; a higher-level API that provides Hadoop&apos;s flexibility and performance, but lets developers focus on their business problems.

 Kite supports piecemeal adoption via loosely coupled modules.
 You can pick and choose the parts that make sense for you and your solution, without requiring you to use parts that don’t apply, or forcing you to follow a particular programming paradigm.

-#